Atharva9627/LearnFlow/README.md

 # LearnFlow
 LearnFlow 🎓 | Secure Full-Stack LMS
 LearnFlow is a modern, full-stack Learning Management System designed to bridge the gap between teachers and students.
-Built with a focus on academic integrity and user experience, it features a secure quiz engine and a beautiful "Glassmorphism" dashboard.
+Built with a focus on academic integrity and user experience, it features a secure quiz engine and a beautiful "Glassmorphism" dashboard........

 ✨ Key Features
 Secure Quiz Engine: Implemented a backend "Hard Block" logic that strictly enforces a one-attempt-only policy for students.